GDL rE-Connect, June 5 - 9 2021, online

 In this context, the role of the Global Diplomacy Lab in exploring a more inclusive diplomacy becomes significant.
 The series of online sessions “rE-Connect amidst the global pandemic” was a celebration of this commitment, as well as a call to its members to create meaningful opportunities for collective action, trust and solidarity that are more necessary than ever in the context of the current crises.

-Find out more about the hands on results from the five days below:
+Find out more about the results from the five day conference below:

 This three part discussion series took a close look at the multilateral system as the global pandemic revealed the need to rework it.
 Starting with an analysis of the status quo and the weaknesses of multilateralism as it is today before reimagining how we can do it better.
 Where to start and why?
 Find the answers here.

 At the Global Diplomacy Lab, the members are setting the agenda.
 They showcased the topics they are passionate about in a variety of barcamps, ranging from a role play exercise on multi-stakeholder partnerships to discussions on digitalisation or migration.
 Review the member-driven effort here.